 It also has some lovely wooded walks outside the grounds, so if you don’t actually want to pay to go into the house or grounds, you can still visit and have an excellent (and dog friendly) walk in the woods.

 Walking is becoming an incredibly popular activitiy in the UK, and there's no better place to walk than in Norfolk as it’s all easy graded!
 No steep mountains here to worry about!

 Walking covers all the seasons, an activity that is enjoyed all year round, but with the days getting longer and the warmth beginning to filter in to the air (sometimes!), Spring is a fantastic time to walk these beautiful and easy trails.

 We have various options here on the website.
 Some walks are short circular walks that are easy to follow and can be done in a few hours, others we can organise for you, leaving you to enjoy your holiday without any worries.
 You can read much more about each of these particular walks on the pages dedicated to each trail.
 For these trails you can visit our Norfolk Walking Holidays page.

 There are also many other walks that would be perfect to do in Norfolk in spring, whether they be by the coast or inland.
 I have put up a few walks on this website which again you can read about in more detail here.

 The perfect Spring activity for your children, and maybe you!
 Oh yes, this is a must for children!
 Many of the animal farms in Norfolk have special “feed the lambs” events on, this is obviously over the Easter period and usually from February to May.
 But at any time of year these farms are great fun and a good day out.

-Snettisham Park Farm has a wonderful deer safari, Church Farm has an excellent indoor play area as well as many other activities.
+Snettisham Park Farm has a wonderful deer safari, Church Farm Rare Breeds Centre has an excellent indoor and outdoor play area as well as many other activities.